 In 2013 Ljungberg opened a sports bar with a childhood friend in his home town of Halmstad in Sweden Called ‘Freddies‘.

 In October 2014 Freddie Ljungberg joined Indian Super League side Mumbai City as their marquee player for the inaugural 10 week season.

 Unfortunately he only participated in four games before injuries meant that he had to return home early.

 In January 2016 Ljungberg was back at Arsenal coaching their under 15’s academy side as part of his UEFA coaching badges.

-Ljungberg was in the role for just a year before joining up with former Arsenal academy director Andries Jonkler at Wolfsburg as a first team coach in February 2017.
+Ljungberg was in the role for just a year before joining up with former Arsenal academy director Andries Jonkler at Wolfsburg in his current role as a first team coach in February 2017.

 Follow Freddie Ljungberg on Twitter @freddie

 Back to Arsenal

 |Premier League Teams Played for||Arsenal, West Ham United|